Skip to content

 Muncher has two properties that are used to determine his velocity: vx and vy.
 These represent the horizontal and vertical velocity that Muncher moves.
 If moving just left or right, the speed of Muncher is the value of the vx parameter, in this case 150 pixels per second.
 If moving just up or down, the speed of Muncher is the value of the vx parameter, again 150 pixels per second.
 However, if Muncher moves diagonally, he Moves 150 pixels left or right AND 150 pixels up or down.
 This is a right angled triangle and pythagoras theorem can be used to determine the distance actually moved which is about 212 pixels.
 A move consistent movement speed could be implemented by testing whether Muncher is moving diagonally or not but that would complicate the move calculation code.
 Besides, having a slightly faster diagonal move speed adds an additional strategy to the game and is a fun side effect.

-Animating Actors
+Step 3: Animating Actors

 We want all of our Actors to be animated.
 At present, as Muncher runs around the screen he looks a little boring.
 In the code that creates the Muncher Actor, we set an images property that contained the two images that we are going to use to animate Muncher.

-Above your draw() function, add the following code which adds an animate() method to the Actor class.
+Before the call to pgzrun.go(), add the following code which adds an animate() method to the Actor class.
 This method first checks for the presence of some properties on the Actor instance and if not present, provides some default values.

 if not hasattr(actor, "images"):